-Whether you want to play a Bard or are simply looking for a hobby to flesh out your next character, you might wonder how musical instruments in DnD 5E work.
+Whether you want to play a Bard or are simply looking for a hobby to flesh out your next character, you might wonder how Musical Instruments in DnD 5E work.
 Fear not, we’ve got you covered, maestro!

-How to use instruments in 5E
+How to use Musical Instruments in 5E

 Musical instruments are considered tools, when you play the instrument of your choice your DM may ask you to make a check with it.
 You’ll likely be asked to use your Charisma modifier in conjunction with any proficiency, Expertise, etc. you may have with it, however, your DM may call for you to use other ability modifiers depending on the circumstance.
 For example, whilst playing music to a crowd may be a Charisma-based check, playing a particularly complex piece of music may require a Dexterity-based check.

 In addition to the normal uses of keeping others entertained and impressed with your musical prowess, Bards can use musical instruments as a magical focus for their spells.

 How do you gain proficiency with a Musical Instrument in 5E?

 You will usually gain proficiency in a musical instrument from your class or from your background, examples of this are the Bard getting to choose three instruments of their choice and those with the Outlander background can choose one instrument of their choice.

 If you don’t gain proficiency through a pillar of your build, like those above, then you can invest your downtime to learn an instrument, instead.
 If you find a willing teacher, you can spend 250 days, and a whopping 1 GP per day, gaining proficiency in the musical instrument in question at the end of it.